Lidocaine and prilocaine (Topical)

 Do not use lidocaine and prilocaine on a baby younger than 3 months of age unless your child's doctor tells you to.
 Young babies may have more unwanted effects if too much is used and absorbed through the skin.
 If you use lidocaine and prilocaine on a baby younger than 3 months of age, blood tests may be needed to check for unwanted effects.

-lidocaine and prilocaine may cause serious types of allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you or your child have a rash; itching; hoarseness; trouble with breathing; trouble with swallowing; or any swelling of the hands, face, or mouth after you receive the medicine.
+Lidocaine and prilocaine may cause serious types of allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
+Call your doctor right away if you or your child have a rash, itching, hoarseness, trouble with breathing or swallowing or any swelling of the hands, face, or mouth after you receive the medicine.

 During the time that the skin feels numb, serious injury can occur.
 Be especially careful to avoid injury until the numbness wears off and you or your child have normal feeling in the area.
 Do not scratch or rub the area, and do not allow very hot or very cold objects to touch it.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.

 Lidocaine and prilocaine side effects

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur:

 - large, hive-like swellings on the eyelids, face, lips, tongue, or genitals